The Importance of Energy Conservation for Individuals with Duchenne

 In order to plan an individual’s school day, it is important to capture information regarding activities, time of day, and tasks which lead to increased fatigue in an individual with Duchenne muscular dystrophy.
 An activity log is a simple tool that can be customized to reflect an individual’s needs.

 It is important that an activity log is created in collaboration with the individual’s teacher, parent, and the individual.
 Once a customized log is created, the initial implementation should be completed over a pre-determined time frame (usually 3-5 school days).
-Review of the completed log should reveal the specific activities/tasks in need of energy conservation accommodations and/or modifications.
+A review of the completed log should reveal the specific activities/tasks in need of energy conservation accommodations and/or modifications.

-Incentives can also be imbedded in the activity log in order to maintain buy-in from the individual and to teach him/her the importance of energy conservation.
+Incentives can also be embedded in the activity log in order to maintain buy-in from the individual and to teach him/her the importance of energy conservation.
 With consistent use, an activity log can be a wonderful tool in fostering independence and teaching self-advocacy for the individual with Duchenne muscular dystrophy.

-It is important to remember that, due to the nature and progression of Duchenne muscular dystrophy, review of the log should be scheduled at pre-determined intervals (i.e. quarterly, every 6 weeks) over the school year.
+It is important to remember that, due to the nature and progression of Duchenne muscular dystrophy, a review of the log should be scheduled at pre-determined intervals (i.e. quarterly, every 6 weeks) over the school year.
 Additionally, the log should be viewed as a fluid document in order to make necessary adjustments as needed.

 Accommodations and Modifications

 There are many accommodations and modifications that can be implemented to help individuals with energy conservation and work simplification.
-The sampling below include: ways to adjust the classroom set-up, ways to eliminate unnecessary physical effort while still being an active participant, advanced planning when possible, and ways to establish priorities.
+The sampling below includes ways to adjust the classroom set-up, ways to eliminate unnecessary physical effort while still being an active participant, advanced planning when possible, and ways to establish priorities.

 Here is a sampling of Accommodations and Modifications related to energy conservation: